Western Compounds and Expat Housing in Saudi Arabia

 If your compound is aimed at Westerners then it will generally have a good range of facilities: swimming pools, gyms, tennis courts, shops, restaurants, and so on.
 They are self-contained villages and you can survive without ever leaving them.

 Some have social clubs and clubhouses in which various events happen: parties, discos, meals, films, etc. The management and relations with local authorities will determine on how “Western” some of these events can become.
 Some have “bars” although these are run by residents on an unofficial basis and entry strictly controlled to residents and a few lucky guests.
-The drinks, however are usually home brewed and the quality can vary considerably.
-You can look at entertainment and things to do in Saudi Arabia for more information.
+The drinks, however, are usually home brewed and the quality can vary considerably.

 Guests are strictly controlled, lists having to be provided and approved before guests arrive.
 You cannot bring the Saudis onto the compound in the evenings as guests.
 You may be able to during the day for work purposes, but they will be expected to be going to your accommodation only!